 The infinitesimal generator for them are listed in formula \ref{eq:LforD} and \ref{eq:LforC} respectively.

-After reaching HJB equations, which essentially is a partial differential equation, it can be solved by numerical methods like finite difference, or by analytical solutions with some simplification.
-Now we discuss stochastic control against the specific background of market making.
+After reaching HJB equations, which essentially are partial differential equations(PDEs), they can be solved by numerical methods like the finite difference or by analytical solutions with some simplification.
+Now we discuss stochastic control against the specific background of market-making.
 We use the method introduced in \cite{avellaneda2008high} as the backbone to model the market making and derive HJB equations.
-In the order-driven market, the agent thrives to maximize its wealth by quote limit with $P_t^a$ and $P_t^b$ at both sides.
-First, we assume mid-price process $S_t$ modelled Geometric Brownian motion, accumulation of inventory at ask side and bid side as counting process $N_t^{\pi,a}$ and $N_t^{\pi,b}$ with controlled intensity process $\lambda_t^{\pi,a}$ and $\lambda_t^{\pi,b}$.
+In the order-driven market, the agent thrives on maximizing its wealth by quoting limit with $P_t^a$ and $P_t^b$ at both sides.
+First, we assume mid-price process $S_t$ as Geometric Brownian motion, accumulation of inventory at ask side and bid side as counting process $N_t^{\pi,a}$ and $N_t^{\pi,b}$ with controlled intensity process $\lambda_t^{\pi,a}$ and $\lambda_t^{\pi,b}$.
 Then the net inventory process $Q_t$ is $N_t^{\pi,b}-N_t^{\pi,a}$.
-With the help of the inventory process and quote price process, the cash process can be written as:
+With the help of the inventory process and quote price process, the cash process can be written as follows:

-$\delta_t^{\pi,a}$ and $\delta_t^{\pi,b}$ is distance from mid-price to ask price and bid price respectively, and they are fully controlled by agent:
+$\delta_t^{\pi,a}$ and $\delta_t^{\pi,b}$ is the distance from mid-price to ask price and bid price respectively, and they are fully controlled by the agent.

 In the study\cite{avellaneda2008high}, the controlled intensity process $\lambda_t^{\pi,a}$ and $\lambda_t^{\pi,b}$ are assumed solely related to $\delta_t^{\pi,a}$ and $\delta_t^{\pi,b}$ respectively.
-Among those processes, quote price processes are directly controlled by the agent's strategy, and it will affect the inventory process, cash process, and wealth process whereas the mid-price process is independent of the agent's strategy.
+Among those processes, quote price processes are directly controlled by the agent's strategy, and it will affect the inventory process, cash process, and wealth process, whereas the mid-price process is independent of the agent's strategy.
 Format of value function $H(S_t,t)$ can be parallel as a reward function in RL, and it affects the behavior pattern of agents.
-The Liquidation function represents the wealth if the agent decides to quit the market and liquidates his inventory.
+The liquidation function represents the wealth if the agent decides to quit the market and liquidates his inventory.

 The agent's value function is in this format: